schultek/dart_mappable/README.md

 pub run build_runner build
 ```

-You'll need to re-run code generation each time you are making changes to your code.
+You'll need to re-run code generation each time you are making changes to your annotated classes.
-During development, you can use `watch` like this
+During development, you can use `watch` to automatically watch your changes like this

 ```shell script
 pub run build_runner watch